-, a “hillbilly noir” that I’m also currently enjoying.
+David Bowman delivers an absolute rave in today’s New York Times Book Review for Daniel Woodrell’s Winter’s Bone, a “hillbilly noir” that I’m also currently enjoying.
 This novel about a teenage girl in the Arkansas Ozarks trying to fend off homelessness caused by her crank-cooking father seems to be causing some kind of sensation, and I’m looking forward to writing more about it soon.

-.
+The raves keep coming: David Kamp is crazy about Mark Haddon’s A Spot of Bother, the young author’s much discussed follow-up to his Curious Incident of the Dog in the Night-Time.
 I liked the earlier book’s realistic depiction of an autistic voice, but somehow Kamp’s review doesn’t send me running to pick up the new one, which seems less ambitious, even though Haddon is “especially heroic in capturing the tortured dynamics of nuclear-family life”.
 I’m glad to hear it, but I thought that was Franzen’s job.
-Lizzie Skurnick

 Lizzie Skurnick is moderately pleased by Pagan Kennedy’s Confessions of a Memory Eater, though she reveals her initial skepticism with this opener:

 “Is it a coincidence that an author who seemed to have reached the apex of her popularity a decade ago has come back on the scene with a novel in which a memory pill allows a professor to return to his own golden days?”

--- and I’m not raving about Rafferty’s article, which works too hard to establish some sort of overarching theory about “MurakamiLand, where sudden dislocations of time and space are pretty much the norm, and a certain, let’s say, ontological indeterminacy hangs like a low cloud over everything lived or imagined or dreamed or remembered”.
+Terrence Rafferty doesn’t rave about Haruki Murakami’s new book of short stories, Blind Willow, Sleeping Woman — and I’m not raving about Rafferty’s article, which works too hard to establish some sort of overarching theory about “MurakamiLand, where sudden dislocations of time and space are pretty much the norm, and a certain, let’s say, ontological indeterminacy hangs like a low cloud over everything lived or imagined or dreamed or remembered”.
 I have nothing against overarching theories, but this one makes the author sound a little duller than he actually is.
 Rafferty’s article also takes a weird turn when this sentence:

 “The 19 stories that precede the final five, though, are arranged in a seemingly helter-skelter way; nonchronologically, and without any discernible intent to group them thematically or stylistically.”

-which leaves the reader in the awkward position of not knowing whether or not the author gets his own joke (probably not, though Rafferty also mentions Murakami’s earlier novel Norwegian Wood
+which leaves the reader in the awkward position of not knowing whether or not the author gets his own joke (probably not, though Rafferty also mentions Murakami’s earlier novel Norwegian Wood in the following paragraph).

 Joel Brouwer does a decent job of reviewing Scar Tissue by Charles Wright, who had the effect of making Brouwer “feel like poking him with a sharp stick”.
 I’ve often had that feeling when reading poetry myself.